hcoco1/hcoco1-resume/src/content/blog/2024-02-18-career-simulation-1.md

 In addition to mastering the fundamentals, I am set on obtaining the **AWS Certified Security certification**.
 This certification will validate my expertise in securing AWS environments and open doors to exciting opportunities in cloud security.

-I want to share my progress and learning journey with all of you through this blog.
+I want to share my progress and learning journey with all of you through this post.
 I'll be documenting my experiences, insights, and challenges as I navigate through the world of cybersecurity.
 Your feedback and suggestions are highly valued, so feel free to share your thoughts via the <a href="https://www.hcoco1.com/contact" target="_blank">contact form</a>.

 ---